ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-group-rows/index.md

 _* This is true for Vanilla Javascript and React.
 Angular uses data binding and thus the aggregation data updates automatically without needing to listen to events._

 <grid-example title='Full Width Groups Rendering' name='full-width-groups-rendering' type='generated' options='{ "enterprise": true, "exampleHeight": 515, "modules": ["clientside", "rowgrouping"], "extras": ["fontawesome"] }'></grid-example>

+## Next Up

+Continue to the next section to learn about the [Custom Group Columns](../grouping-custom-group-columns/) display type.